lecritch/neural_networks_p1-chi-sea-dsc/README.md

 When we train our models with Keras, we will watch the loss function's progress across epochs.
 A decreasing loss function will show us that our model is **improving**.

 The loss function is associated with the nature of our output.
-In logistic regression, our output was binary, so our cost function was the negative loglikelihood, aka **cross-entropy**.
+In logistic regression, our output was binary, so our loss function was the negative loglikelihood, aka **cross-entropy**.

 $$ \Large -\ loglikelihood = -\frac{1}{m} * \sum\limits_{i=1}^m y_i\log{p_i} + (1-y_i)\log(1-p_i) $$